ArezouRa/ArezouRa/README.md

 #### 🔭 My previous experiences:

-I used to work in differenr branches other than IT. <br>I have been working as freelance translator<br> and  been in charge of procurement and import in Industry.
+I used to work in different branches other than IT. <br>I have been working as freelance translator.<br> I have also  been in charge of procurement and import in Industry.

 #### 🌱 My interests and hobbies:
-I love learning new stuff and new challanges!
+I love learning new stuff and new challanges!<br>
-I love animals and care about enviroment.
+I love animals and care about enviroment. <br>
-I swim regulary.
+I swim regulary.<br>
 I love to cook too.

 ##### 📫 You could reach me on: